 Making a telephone call without disclosing that the caller is a debt collector.

 Using any false, deceptive, or misleading representation as a means of collecting a debt.
 The FDCPA gives some examples of what constitutes false, deceptive, or misleading representation, such as:

 Using “unfair practices” in an attempt to collect a debt.
 The FDCPA gives some examples of what constitutes “unfair practices,” such as:

 In addition to the requirements listed above, the FDCPA also has very specific requirements on the validation of any debt that a debt collector is attempting to collect.
 For example, within five days of the debt collector’s initial communication with a consumer, the debt collector (unless the initial communication already disclosed these things) must send the consumer a written notice containing:

-It is important to note the FDCPA explicitly states that, even if you do not dispute the validity of the debt within the 30 day period, failing to dispute the debt DOES NOT constitute an admission that the debt is valid.
+It is important to note the FDCPA explicitly states that, even if you do not dispute the validity of the debt within the 30-day period, failing to dispute the debt DOES NOT constitute an admission that the debt is valid.
 If you are currently receiving communication from a debt collector, you are likely very interested in learning more about the law.
-To read the full text of the FDCPA, go to:
+To read the full text of the FDCPA, visit here.